cloudfoundry/docs-bosh/content/director-blobstore-signed-urls.md

 * `blobstore.enable_signed_urls`: Set this to true to have the director begin sending signed urls to the agent.

-You must continue configuring `blobstore.*` properties.
+You must continue configuring `blobstore.*` properties, except `blobstore.agent.user` and `blobstore.agent.password` that are no more necessary.
 Enabling signed URLs should work alongside blobstore provider specific encryption options such as `blobstore.encryption_key` (GCS) and `blobstore.sse_kms_key_id` (AWS).

-An ops-file in bosh-deployment can be used to enable signed urls.
+An ops-file in bosh-deployment can be used to enable signed URLs.
 See the [bosh-deployment › misc/blobstore-signed-urls.yml](https://github.com/cloudfoundry/bosh-deployment/blob/master/misc/blobstore-signed-urls.yml)
 ops file.
 This ops-file assumes a DAV blobstore.